-Administration is an insolvency procedure that a company may enter if that company is insolvent and the insolvency practitioner nominated to be the administrator believes that one of the following objectives can be achieved:
+Company Administration is an insolvency process that a company enters if that company is Insolvent and the insolvency practitioner nominated to be the administrator believes that one of the following objectives can be achieved:

 Will creditors receive any money?

-Whether creditors receive any payments for debts outstanding depends upon the amount realised within the administration.
-When paying out funds to creditors there is an order of priority and unsecured creditors rank last behind preferential creditors (e.g. employees) and those who hold security.
+Whether creditors receive any payments for debts outstanding, depends upon the amount realised within the administration.
+When paying out funds to creditors, there is an order of priority.
+An Unsecured Creditor ranks last behind Preferential Creditors (e.g. employees) and those who hold security such as a Debenture.
 Once appointed, an administrator is required to send their proposals to creditors within 8 weeks of appointment.
 This will contain information about the prospects of payment to creditors.
 It is an unfortunately reality of insolvency and creditors will often not receive funds in full for outstanding balances to them from the company.

 Can the new company have the same directors and shareholders?

 Yes, they can.
 It is quite common that the best offer for the business or assets of an insolvent company may be from the existing directors or management team.
 There is no law that specifically prevents a director of a company that has gone into insolvency from forming a new company, provided they are not disqualified, personally bankrupt or the subject of a bankruptcy restriction order or undertaking.
 There are, however, measures in place to ensure that the privilege of limited liability is not abused.

 Company Administration – What are the time scales?

 Putting a company into administration can take anything from a couple of hours to 2 weeks or more, this depends on the size of the business and the complexities surrounding it.
 Once the company is in administration, it is usually in administration for 12 months, but this could be shortened down to 6 weeks or extended into multiple years depending on the circumstance surrounding the company.